prof18/RSS-Parser/README.md

 ### Creating an RssParser instance

-To interact with the library, it's necessary first to create an instance of `RssParser`
+An `RssParser` instance is the entry point of the library.

 It's possible to create an instance of `RssParser` directly in the common code, without having to pass any platform-specific dependencies.